wes-chen/build-a-website/lesson-01/README.md

 2. Sign up for an account.
 3. Think about your username!
 It will probably stay with you forever, and companies will see it when they are hiring you.
 So while _xxxBigBallerMoneySwagMasterxxx_ is a cool username, it probably won't reflect well in front of employers.
 4. Follow the instructions of this [guide](https://guides.github.com/activities/hello-world/) to make your very first repository!
 5. Congratulations!
-You've made your first repository!
+You're one step closer to becoming a developer!